 - Prenzlauer Berg, Kreuzberg, Friedrichshain and Neukölln are the young, hip spots.
 You will usually end up in one of those areas on a Friday night.
 These areas are especially desirable, and this is reflected in the rising rents.

-- Mitte is the touristy part of the city.
-There is little to do here, and it's dead after 10 PM.
+- Mitte is the touristy part of the city, but should not be perceived as "downtown Berlin".
+This part of the city is mostly dead after 10 PM.
 Given that it's the most expensive area to live in, it's probably not the best bang for your buck.
 However, it's well connected, close to everything, safe and quiet.
-If you want to live in a soundproofed concrete building, it's likely where you will end up.

 - Moabit and Wedding are part of the Mitte administrative region, but are never treated as such.
 These areas are far more affordable, and give you a wider selection of restaurant, bars and shops.

-- Reinickendorf and some parts of Pankow are in the flight path of the Tegel airport.
+- Reinickendorf and some parts of Pankow are in the flight path of the Tegel airport (see this noise map).
 If you live around Kurt-Schumacher-Platz, it's hard to sleep with your windows open.
 Having lived there myself, I can say it's a considerable annoyance in the summer.